DEQrmichie/heatsource-9/README.md

 hs setup -cf
 ```

-You can also parameterize the control file directly using `**kwargs`.
+You can also parameterize the control file in python directly using `**kwargs`.
 Any control file key arguments passed will be parameterized into the control file.
 ```python
 from heatsource9 import BigRedButton from os.path import join